-The Old Jameson Distillery originally built in 1780; this Distillery was once considered one of the largest and finest Distilleries in the world.
-On the tour you will re-live the history and discover the secret of how three ingredients are transformed into the spirit known as Jameson Irish Whiskey.
+The Old Jameson Distillery is located just off Smithfield Square on the Northside of the city.
+Originally built in 1780, this Distillery is the original site where Jameson Irish Whiskey was distilled until 1971 and once considered one of the largest and finest in the world.
+It is now a visitors centre that provides guided tours, whiskey tasting workshops, bars, restaurants and a giftshop.
+On the tour you will re-live the history and discover the secret of how just three ingredients are transformed into the spirit known as Jameson Irish Whiskey.

 Trinity College and the Book of Kells

 A walk through the cobbled stones of Trinity College Dublin will bring visitors back to the 18th century.
+The Library of Trinity College is the largest research library in Ireland and boasts breathtaking architecture, with three million books held in the depository.
 The Book of Kells is a 9th-century gospel manuscript, and considered one of the most beautiful illuminated manuscripts in the world.
-It was written around 800AD and has been in safe keeping in Trinity College Dublin since 1653.
+It was written around 800AD and has been in safe keeping in Trinity College Library since 1653.

 St. Patrick’s Cathedral

 The Cathedral is one of the few buildings left from the medieval city of Dublin.
 It is the National Cathedral for the Church of Ireland and the largest cathedral in Ireland.

 Dublinia & The Viking World is a heritage centre, located in central Dublin next to Christchurch, at the heart of the medieval city.
 At Dublinia there are Viking artefacts and you can learn about the way of life in Dublin over a thousand years ago.
 Located just next to Dublinia is Christchurch and it’s worth a visit for its immensely stunning architecture.